mpslanker/Mouse-Button-Configuration-Toggle/README.md

 If you have any questions please feel free to contact me at dev@msitp.com

 Currently requires Managed Windows API (http://mwinapi.sourceforge.net/) for Global Hotkey.

+Please note.
+This was thrown together at the request of a friend and although it works, it is very ugly.
+I plan on following proper practices and cleaning this up.
+So please be kind. :)